BANBURY FIVE![](/Uploads/Image/banbury 5/995814_355472457909246_1483559076_n TOM.jpg)

 The leaders entered Bloxham Road and now inside the final two miles with Siggers still leading closely tracked by Bolton and White.
 They entered the final half mile and White moved alongside the other two.
 The line approached and he took to the front to win by two seconds in 25minutes 58seconds.
 Bolton claimed second place and set the platform for Woodstock to claim the team prize.

-.
+The two Kenilworth runners followed third place going to Siggers keeping his Series title on course.
 Completing the top six was David Green of Kettering and Craig Palmer of Ampthill and in 13th place Offord.
 Of the other finishers newly formed Banbury Soles Steve Round finished 53rd, also from Banbury Harriers Pete Newell 63rd, Tom Biegel 79th and Cherwell’s Darren Nichol 87th.

 Harrison easily took the ladies prize and Caitlin Bradley in 62nd place and fifth lady combined with Ros Kelling and Patrice Duffy to gain the ladies team prize.